en ar ru mk sq ge de ba fr TR

-In Vitro Fertilization (IVF) Guide
+- What are the Risks of In Vitro Fertilization (IVF) Treatment?

 The inability to conceive due to sperm or ovaries also affects couples psychologically.
 Which method will be used in IVF treatment, which is applied to make the couples' dreams of having a child come true, is decided in line with the health status of the patients and the evaluations of the experts.
 The aim of the treatment is always the realization of fertilization and a healthy pregnancy period.